cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

 ## Requirements
 - The latest version of [GodMode9i](https://github.com/RocketRobz/godmode9i/releases)
    - Download the archive, extract the contents and place `GodMode9i.nds` anywhere on your SD card
-- A Nintendo DSi console with [Unlaunch](/unlaunch) installed

 ## Nintendo DSi - Instructions

-### Section I - Identifying the path to the .app file
+### Section I - Identifying the desired DSiWare
-1. Boot your Nintendo DSi console while holding <kbd class="face">A</kbd> + <kbd class="face">B</kbd>
-   - This should take you to the Unlaunch Filemenu
+1. Launch GodMode9i and select `[nand:] SYSNAND`
-1. Identify your application in the list
+1. Navigate to the `title` folder
-   - A light green entry means that they are installed to NAND

-When you hover over the entry, the bottom screen should show the path.
-Take note of the path.

-An example path would be `nand:/title/0030005/484e4a45/content/00000003.app` {: .notice--info}
+1. Choose the folder according to whichever category you're looking for
+   - `00030004`: Standard DSiWare
+   - `00030005`: Pre-installed Fun Tools
+   - `00030015`: System Base Tools
+1. Once you have chosen which type of DSiWare you would like to extract, enter a subfolder, and then enter `content`
+1. There should now be an `.app` file visible.
+Select the file, and choose `Show NDS file info`.
+This will tell you if it's the DSiWare that you are looking for
+   - If it is not the DSiWare title that you were looking for, continue searching in other folders until you find it

-### Section II - Extracting the file
+### Section II - Extracting the DSiWare
-1. Launch GodMode9i from the Unlaunch Filemenu
-1. Navigate to SYSNAND, then navigate through the path you took note of above
 1. Highlight the `.app` file, then press <kbd class="face">Y</kbd> to add it to the clipboard
 1. Navigate your SD card to the directory where you'd like to place the dumped DSiWare title
 1. Press <kbd class="face">Y</kbd> again to paste the DSiWare title in the directory you are currently navigating